opensearch-project/documentation-website/docs/security/configuration/tls.md

 ## (Advanced) Disable client initiated renegotiation for Java 8

 Set `-Djdk.tls.rejectClientInitiatedRenegotiation=true` to disable secure client initiated renegotiation, which is enabled by default.
-This can be set via `ES_JAVA_OPTS` in `config/jvm.options`.
+This can be set via `OPENSEARCH_JAVA_OPTS` in `config/jvm.options`.